Health Insurance in Mexico- Do You Really Need It?

 One of the most popular healthcare programs you’ll probably hear about is IMSS– which stands for Instituto Mexicano del Seguro Social.
 You can enroll if you’ve been employed in Mexico or have a CURP.
 That means you first have to receive your residency in Mexico to qualify.

-You pay a yearly premium calculated based on a few factors and considering your age.
-For example, someone in their 60s without pre-existing conditions would pay around USD 700/Year or MXN 14,000.
+You pay a yearly premium calculated based on a few factors, including your age.
+For example, someone in their 60s without pre-existing conditions would pay around USD $1,000 USD/Year or MXN $18,300.

-But some pre-existing conditions will unqualify you from enrolling at all.
+However, some pre-existing conditions will disqualify you from enrolling at all.
 IMSS has its own hospitals and clinics, and its doctors are well-trained specialists who usually have private practices.
 The downsides to having IMSS as your form of health insurance are:

 • Waiting periods for certain conditions.